-Federal eviction update September 4, 2020: Currently, the CDC has released an official no eviction order to prevent the spread of COVID-19.
-If tenants are unable to pay rent due to COVID-19 related reasons, a landlord cannot pursue eviction until December 31, 2020.
+Federal eviction update March 28, 2021: The CDC has released an official moratorium to prevent the spread of COVID-19.
+If tenants are unable to pay rent due to COVID-19 related reasons, a landlord cannot pursue eviction until June 30, 2021.

 This does not exempt or absolve a tenant from paying rent.
 Tenants must still try their best to pay their rent, and must also pay any additional fees or fines that involve late payments.
 There are more restrictions to this non-eviction order, which can affect a tenant’s eligibility.
 To learn more about the COVID-19 no-eviction order, read our full article.